smucclaw/eu-ai-act/act.md

 (e) ensure that the high-risk AI system undergoes the relevant conformity assessment procedure as referred to in Article 43, prior to its placing on the market or putting into service;

-(f) comply with the registration obligations referred to in Article 51;
+(f) comply with the registration obligations referred to in Article 51(1);

 (g) take the necessary corrective actions as referred to in Article 21, if the high-risk AI system is not in conformity with the requirements set out in Chapter 2 of this Title;

-(h) inform the relevant national competent authorit[y]{.ul} of the Member States in which they made the AI system available or put it into service and, where applicable, the notified body of the non-compliance and of any corrective actions taken;
+(h) inform the relevant national competent authority of the Member States in which they made the AI system available or put it into service and, where applicable, the notified body of the non-compliance and of any corrective actions taken;

 (i) to affix the CE marking to their high-risk AI systems to indicate the conformity with this Regulation in accordance with Article 49;